Bonnie Sherk: Early life

 Bonnie Ora Kellner was born on May 18, 1945, in New Bedford, Massachusetts.
 She grew up in Montclair, New Jersey.
 Her father Sydney Kellner was the area director of the American Jewish Committee and lecturer of art and architecture.
 Her mother was a first grade teacher.

 Sherk graduated Douglass College, Rutgers University in the 1960s.
 She studied under Robert Watts at Rutgers, who taught her about the Fluxus movement.
 She later enrolled in an MFA program at San Francisco State University.

 Career

 Sherk moved to San Francisco in the late 1960s with her husband David Sherk.

-Sherk is a developer of a systemic, place-based approach to environmental transformation and education which links systems - biological, cultural, technological.
-Integrated with such innovations, like Green-Powered Digital Gateways, Sherk's approach incorporates interdisciplinary, standards-based, hands-on learning, community ecological planning and design, and state-of-the-art communications and technologies.
-Sherk's goal is to integrate local resources: human, ecological, economic, historic, technological, and aesthetic - seen through the lens of time - to make relevant ecological transformations, which are integrated with hands-on learning opportunities and community programs.
+Sherk developed a systemic, place-based approach to environmental transformation and education which links systems - biological, cultural, technological.
+Integrated with such innovations, like Green-Powered Digital Gateways, Sherk's approach incorporated interdisciplinary, standards-based, hands-on learning, community ecological planning and design, and state-of-the-art communications and technologies.
+Sherk's goal was to integrate local resources to make relevant ecological transformations, which are integrated with hands-on learning opportunities and community programs.

-In an interview with Peter Cavagnaro, Sherk shares her love and passion for the environment.
+In a 2012 interview with Peter Cavagnaro, Sherk shared her love and passion for the environment.
 She believes that the environment is a "beautiful" and "diverse" place and that it is the most practical place for art and to create transformation, because it has the ability to reach communities near and far.